AMReX-Astro/Castro/docs_new/source/CastroDiffusion.rst

         real (kind=dp_t), intent(inout) :: therm_cond

 The density, temperature, and mass fractions come in through the eos_state type.
-An EOS call is done in  just before the call to , so you can assume that the entire state is consistent.
+An EOS call is done in Castro just before the call to , so you can assume that the entire state is consistent.

-There are two conductivity routines provided with  by default:
+There are two conductivity routines provided with Castro by default:

 -  constant : A simple constant thermal conductivity.
 This can be selected by setting